southwick-associates/rakewt-ashs/README.md

 ## Data Notes

 - Both anglers and hunter scripts weight separately based on the Tablecat variable (4 categories).
+The R approach uses split > apply > combine to run over these categories.
 - Target population is defined by the 2016 usfws national survey.
 - Adapted from Tom's code stored in the "spss_code" folder.
 - Angler survey includes missing values for fish_avidity.
 The rake_wt was set to missing for these records.